jpratt2/CucumberTemplateJava/README.md

     I clear all cookies in Chrome
     in a new tab using keystrokes, I open (.*)

-There are some special requirements:
+there are some special requirements:
 1) Only one instance of the browser can be running at a time.
 2) It uses the robots class to send keystrokes, so it is necessary to let the browser window remain selected.